zdavatz/pharmacokinetic/README.md

 * http://modules.epha.ch/vigi/kinetics.html#bio=100&dosierung=2000&tau=12&hwz=10&v=42&c1=15&t1=11&otb=40&utb=15

-C1 and T1 can be taken from the Plasma-Concentration Reader.
-If you want to work more precisely you should fill in C2 and T2 as well.
+C1 and T1 can be taken from the Plasma-Concentration (PC) Reader.
+It is recommended that you do a second PC-Reading (C2 and T2) to personalize the dosage for the patient.

 If you have a second measurement you can update the values in "Populationsdaten".
 "Populationsdaten" are generally taken from the Swiss-Fachinfo.
 They are based on average measurments.
 So to be more precise you need a second measurement.

 F in % stands for Bioverfügbarkeit.

 #Background
 This tool was tested by a live sample between two hospitals where Doctor A asked Doctor B to calculate the half-life if the dosage changes.
-The plasma concentration measurement (16.8) almost matched the prediction (17.0) by the Pharmacokinetic tool.
+The Plasma Concentration measurement (16.8) almost matched the prediction (17.0) by the Pharmacokinetic tool.

 Questions?
 Send an Email to zdavatz at ywesee dot com or call 043 540 05 50.